• Recipes

 • Place the butter in a protective plastic bag.

-• Then into the warm water for 5 to 10 minutes to soften the butter without melting.
+• Then, it is put into warm water for 5 to 10 minutes to soften the butter without melting.

 4) Soften Butter Using A Box Grater Method

-One of the easiest ways to soften butter is by using a cheese grater/box grater.
+One of the easiest ways to soften butter is to use a cheese grater or box grater.
 All that needs to be done is to place the stick of butter on top of the grater on the widest size setting.

 5) Soften Butter Using A KitchenAid Method